timofeysie/satisfactory/docs/trend-form.md

 nx g @nrwl/angular:component  components/topic-form/topic-form --project=trends

 For some reason I thought that the format was dir/dir/comp name.
 But it looks like it's dir/comp name, but just VSCode shows the first dir with more than one file in it, and so it can look like the first format.
 Will have to do a commit to get rid of those extra directories.

+While we're at it, how about getting the trends toolbar out of the container and put it where it belongs in a component.

+So this time, no extra internal directory.

+nx g @nrwl/angular:component  components/trends-toolbar --project=trends